 Myth 2: Mammograms will spread cancer.

-Mammograms are used to detect cancer, not spread cancer.
+Mammograms are used to detect breast cancer, not spread cancer.
 Along these same lines, women sometimes assume that the radiation levels from mammograms are harmful.
-However, the advances in mammogram technology have greatly reduced radiation levels so it is a safe procedure.
+However, the advances in mammogram technology have greatly reduced radiation levels, so it is a safe procedure.

 Myth 3: Wearing a bra (or underwire) causes cancer.